Why Triterras Stock Soared Today

 What happened

-Shares of Triterras (NASDAQ: TRIT) have soared today, up by 14% as of 12:20 p.m.
-EST, after the company announced that CEO Srinivas Koneru is planning to purchase more shares in the open market.
-Triterras also moved a previously announced conference call to tomorrow.
+Shares of Triterras (NASDAQ: TRIT) have soared today, up by 16% as of 3 p.m.
+EST, after the company received a vote of confidence from Wall Street.
+Oppenheimer reiterated an outperform (equivalent to buy) rating alongside a $23 price target.

 So what